ShouWenWang-Lab/snakemake_DARLIN/README.md

 CARLIN_max_run_time : 12 # hours
 ```

-3, Run snakemake pipeline sequentially.
+3, Run snakemake pipeline sequentially `within` this folder.
 Make sure that each snakemake run is finished before proceeding to the next one.

 First, we have pre-defined the snakefile directory in the system:
 ```bash